Kaiseem/GradOT/README.md

 # GradOT
-ACL'25 "GradOT: Training-free Gradient-persevering Offsite-tuning for Large Language Models"
+[ACL 2025] GradOT: Training-free Gradient-persevering Offsite-tuning for Large Language Models

 The open-source process is underway...